jonm8116/jonm8116.github.io/_posts/2019-12-17-19-Advent-Of-Code-2019-And-Other-Things.md

 date: 2019-12-17
 author: Jon Mathai
 ---
-So we're about a quarter of the way through December and Advent of Code is well underway.
+So we're more than halfway through December and Advent of Code is well underway.
 For those are unfamiliar of what Advent of code is you can check out the site <a href="https://adventofcode.com">here</a>.
 I have started to give a crack at some of the problems.
 Unfortunately I haven't made as much progress on them as I'd like (I've only gotten around to the first two problems) but I'm planning to catch up on them.
 Just things have been a little crazy with finishing up this semester and sending out applications.
 So soon I'll hopefully be able to catch up with everyone else who's participating in AOC this year.
 <br/><br/>
 However I wanted to encourage everyone who has currently been working through advent of code and let y'all know about some other advent themed software content I found on the internet.